locationtech/geomesa/docs/user/nifi.rst

 Providing SimpleFeatureTypes and Converters on the Classpath
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-To bundle configuration in a JAR file simply place your config in a file named ``reference.conf`` and place it **at the root level** of a JAR file:
+To bundle configuration in a jar file simply place your config in a file named ``reference.conf`` and place it **at the root level** of a jar file:

 .. code-block:: bash

     $ jar cvf data-formats.jar reference.conf

-You can verify your JAR was built properly:
+You can verify your jar was built properly:

 .. code-block:: bash